Australia police arrest woman over mushroom lunch that killed three

-SYDNEY, Nov 2 (Reuters) - Australian police said on Thursday they had arrested a 49-year-old woman over the deaths of three elderly people in August after they allegedly consumed mushrooms at a lunch hosted by her.
+SYDNEY, Nov 2 (Reuters) - Australian police said on Thursday they had arrested a 49-year-old woman over the deaths of three elderly people in August after they consumed poisonous mushrooms at a lunch hosted by her, according to local media reports.

+"Today's arrest is just the next step in what has been a complex and thorough investigation by homicide squad detectives and one that is not yet over," Dean Thomas, the detective in charge of the investigation, told a news conference on Thursday.

+Police will interview the woman once the search is complete, he added.

-Don Patterson, his wife Gail Patterson and her sister Heather Wilkinson, became ill and later died after the lunch on July 29 in Leongatha, a small rural town around 135 km (85 miles) southeast of Melbourne.
+Don Patterson, his wife, Gail, and her sister Heather Wilkinson became ill and later died after the lunch on July 29 in Leongatha, a small rural town around 135 km (85 miles) southeast of Melbourne.

-A fourth man, Wilkinson's husband Ian Wilkinson, a pastor in a nearby town was released from hospital in September.
+A fourth man, Wilkinson's husband, Ian, a pastor in a nearby town was released from hospital in September.

 The mysterious deaths have gripped Australia.
-Deaths from consuming mushrooms are relatively rare in the country, which has several species including the "death cap" mushroom that are dangerous enough to poison and kill a human.
+Deaths from consuming mushrooms are relatively rare in the country, which has several species, including the "death cap" mushroom, that are dangerous enough kill a human.

 ((renju.jose@thomsonreuters.com; +61 29171 7126; Reuters Messaging: @renjujose))